Ayrton Senna: How F1 legend's legacy is helping educate Brazil's youth

 "He went beyond just being someone who was admired, an idol, a cool personality.
 He was a hero and represented this bright side of Brazil, in a time where Brazil was dark.
 He had a profound role in Brazil's psyche.
 A very important role."`

-Ayrton and Brazil were at one
+Ayrton and Brazil were as one

 Senna, who would be 57 if he were alive today, is widely regarded as one of the best Formula One drivers of all time -- certainly one of the most exciting -- and has become synonymous with overcoming the odds.